 Strategies and roadmap

-To enable circular product, we need to create pathways for our product to be returned after runners have finished logging their miles.
-We’re currently developing a product take-back program and researching end of life solutions for collected product.
+Product take-back for gear at end-of-life: To enable circular product, we need to create pathways for our product to be returned after runners have finished logging their miles.
+We’re currently focused on developing a product take-back program and researching end-of-life solutions for collected product.